alexisbellido/dockerize-django/README.rst

   ``docker network create -d bridge zinibu``

-Build the image from this directory:
+Build the image for a Django/Python container in the django directory:

   ``docker build -t alexisbellido/python:v5 .``